-While arguably not 100% necessary, clothing is has been considered a basic human need in many cultures for millennia, and is almost unavoidably necessary for warmth in cool climates.
-Textiles and clothing are extremely useful for a lot of other things including privacy and cleanliness.
+While arguably not 100% necessary, clothing has been considered a basic human need in many cultures for millennia, and is almost unavoidably necessary for warmth in cool climates.
+Textiles and clothing are extremely useful in other ways, including privacy and cleanliness.

 Areas of Concern

-While the awareness and production of organic food has grown dramatically in the last decade, organic standards in textile farming are lagging with less the 1% of cotton grown organically and much non-organic cotton being grown from GMO seed with heavy use of pesticides.
+While the awareness and production of organic food has grown dramatically in the last decade, organic standards in textile farming are lagging.
+Less than 1% of cotton is grown organically and much non-organic cotton is being grown from GMO seed with a heavy use of pesticides.

 While they are not easy to find and tend to seem expensive, certified organic alternatives can be found for all basic clothing needs.

-Cotton, the most commonly non-synthetic fiber used in clothing, is very water intensive to grow.
-It takes an estimated 2,770 liters of water to grow enough cotton for a single T-shirt (The equivalent of a 2 and 1/2 supply of drinking water for one person).
+Cotton, the most commonly non-synthetic fibre used in clothing, is very water intensive to grow.
+It takes an estimated 2,770 litres of water to grow enough cotton for a single T-shirt, or the equivalent of a 2 1/2 supply of drinking water for one person.

-Most textile fibers are dyed as part of the process of being turned into garments and many textile dyes used are toxic.
+Most textile fibres are dyed as part of the process of being turned into garments and many textile dyes are toxic.

-In many cases fibers are only dyed as a mater of preference and the issues associated with dyeing can be avoided entirely by simply choosing un-dyed fabrics.
+In many cases fibres are only dyed as a matter of preference and the issues associated with dyeing can be avoided entirely by simply choosing non dyed fabrics.
 There are also many natural and non-toxic dyes available.

-The textile industry has long been notorious for sweatshop labor with dangerous and inhuman working conditions.
+The textile industry has long been notorious for sweatshop labour with dangerous and inhuman working conditions.

-If you consider how much time it would take you to make the shirt you're wearing and compare that to the amount of money you payed for it — taking into account the cost of materials, transpiration, and retail markup — you can get an idea of how fairly the person who made your clothing was compensated for their work.
+If you consider how much time it would take you to make the shirt you're wearing and compare that to the amount of money you paid for it — taking into account the cost of materials, transportation, and retail mark-up — you can get an idea of how fairly the person who made your clothing was compensated for their work.

-Choose locally made and/or certified fair trade clothing to avoid participating in the exploitation of textile craftspeople.
+Choosing locally made and/or certified fair trade clothing avoids participating in the exploitation of textile craftspeople.